rockyhawk64/CommandPanels/README.md

 # Online Editor

 Prefer building visually over editing YAML?
 The Online Editor is a fully interactive visual builder with every plugin feature included.
-The Editor sets itself apart from every other GUI plugin.
-It is a core part of CommandPanels, not a feature bolted on as an afterthought.
+It's actively maintained alongside the plugin as a separate tool for easy Panel creation.

 - Full Feature Parity: Everything the plugin can do, the editor supports
 - All Panel Types: Inventory menus, Dialogs, and Bedrock/Floodgate menus